warte67/SDOM/docs/progress.md

     - Doxygen documentation added for major interfaces (Core, Factory, IResourceObject).
     - Example usage of Core and Factory included in documentation.
     - Circular include and pointer management issues resolved (raw pointer for Factory ownership).
-    - The SDOM framework now has a working Core singleton, Factory resource management, and resource_ptr smart handle.
+    - The SDOM framework now has a working Core singleton, Factory resource management, and ResourceHandle smart handle.
 The codebase is stable, maintainable, and ready for expanded testing and feature development.
+---

 - **[September 21, 2025]**
     - Renamed `resource_ptr` to `ResourceHandle` throughout the codebase for clarity.